 \begin{remark} If $F$ is a complete polynomial lifting and $g\in G$, then $g\cdot F$ is again a complete polynomial lifting.
-In fact, if $\phi$ is regular in codimension 1 then the complete polynomial lifting is unique up to multiplication by elements of $G$.
-Its corresponding degree $\bar{e}$ can be computed by looking at the line bundles $\phi^*(\O_X(\D_i))$.
-Indeed, each coordinate of $F$ satisfies $F_i \in H^0(\P^n,\phi^*(\O_X(\D_i)))$. \end{remark}
+In fact, if $\varphi$ is regular in codimension 1 then the complete polynomial lifting is unique up to multiplication by elements of $G$.
+Its corresponding degree $\bar{e}$ can be computed by looking at the line bundles $\varphi^*(\O_X(D_i))$.
+Indeed, each coordinate of $F$ satisfies $F_i \in H^0(\P^n,\varphi^*(\O_X(D_i)))$. \end{remark}

-In this article we only consider dominant rational maps admitting complete polynomial liftings.
-If no confusion arises, we use the same notation $F$ for both the rational map and its polynomial lifting.
+From now on we will only consider rational maps admitting complete polynomial liftings.
+If no confusion arises, we will use the same notation $F$ for both the rational map and its complete polynomial lifting.